sagardonagi2001/Role-Based-Access-Control/README.md

 3. Features

-#Role Selection at Registration: Users can choose their role during sign-up (Admin, Customer, Employee).
+-> Role Selection at Registration: Users can choose their role during sign-up (Admin, Customer, Employee).

-#Dynamic Dashboards: Displays role-specific content upon login.
+-> Dynamic Dashboards: Displays role-specific content upon login.

-#Secure Authentication: Ensures only registered users can log in.
+-> Secure Authentication: Ensures only registered users can log in.

-#User-Friendly Interface: Simple and intuitive design for easy navigation.
+-> User-Friendly Interface: Simple and intuitive design for easy navigation.

 4. Instructions for Setup
 Clone or download the repository to your local machine.